hungyok/nuctf_equi_bai/README.md

 > make install
 > perl nucleosome_prediction.pl -raw_binding -t example -s input.fa -p raw_output -tab
 ```
+Where input.fa is the DNA sequence in fasta format.
+One sequence per file.
+E.g., chr1.fa has sequence for chromosome 1 only.
+To be consistent with our codes, we suggest all the sequences be in caps.
+The raw_output.tab is the output energy (log-score) file in tab format (can easily be open by any text editor like "notepad").

 nuc_energy ---> Nucleosome energy for all 16 chromosomes